The signs of a good relationship aren't always easy to spot in the early phase of a love affair.

-You do this not just in your words but in your actions.
+You offer this support not just in your words but in your actions.
 You show your spouse that you want them to succeed.
-You help them reach their goals and dreams, and you certainly don't undermine a goal that your partner has out of jealously or indifference.
+You help them reach their goals and dreams, and you certainly don't undermine a goal that your partner has because of your jealously or indifference.

-Each person deeply wants the best for the other and lovingly challenges the other to reach their full potential.
-In fact, you see the positive qualities in one another and reflect them back.
+Each person profoundly wants the best for the other and lovingly challenges the other to reach their full potential.
+You see the positive qualities in one another and reflect them.
 You don't try to diminish each other or focus on flaws or past mistakes.

 9. You accept each other for who you are.

 You know this person inside and out.
 You've seen their strengths and weaknesses.
 You know their personality and behaviors.
 You see your spouse or partner as an individual worthy of your respect and acceptance — not as a reflection of you or an extension of your ego.

 You don't try to change who they are or how they operate in the world.
 You may request behavior changes or negotiate priorities or decisions, but you never try to control or mold the person into who you think they should be.